Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Magnesium deficiency is when your body does not get enough magnesium in your diet to function normally.
+- Magnesium deficiency is when your body does not have enough magnesium.

 - Symptoms of magnesium deficiency include low appetite, nausea or vomiting, muscle spasms or tremors and abnormal heart rhythms.